Fennville couple creates four acre field of flowers in memory of late son

 When visiting, John and Joan have only two rules.

-"We just ask that you don't walk on the field and please don't pick the flowers," added Joan.
+"We just ask that you don't walk on the field and please don't pick the flowers," Joan said.

 The poppy field is currently in peak bloom, but by the 4th of July, the beauty will be all gone, Joan says.

-"Come see the beauty before it's gone," said Joan.
-"I enjoy watching people's reaction when they're here.
+"Everybody is welcome to visit," said Joan.
+"I enjoy watching people's reaction [to the field] when they're here.

 "I think, for the most part, we live in a world where people don’t provide enough beauty, or think about it, or how much it could mean to them.
 So, maybe when they encounter situation like this, they begin to realize how much they need it."

 Pleasant Hill Blueberry Farm is located at 5859 124th Ave. in Fennville, Mi.
-To visit the poppy field, you're asked to drive to Fennville Cemetery to access if from there.
+To visit the poppy field, you're asked to drive to Fennville Cemetery where you can park and access it from there.

 More from 13 ON YOUR SIDE: